uhm-coe/assist/README.md

 This README contains the general information about the Support Site.
 Detailed documentation for the site is located at: [Support Site Documentation](https://www.gitbook.com/book/enriquezm/flow-support-site-documentation/details)

 ## File Structure
-Our basic file structure is as follows:
+The current file structure is as follows:

 **folder/** = folder/directory
 **file.ext** = file